Browse Resources

 Who Killed Vincent Chin: Civil Rights Activism

 From the website: "In this lesson, students will: (1) investigate evidence to determine how the killing of Vincent Chin was racially motivated, (2) demonstrate how to stand up for a civil rights issue, and (3) analyze the mistakes of the American justice system" The lesson takes place over two 50-minute class periods with optional homework in between.
-HTK Note: Please be advised that some of the film clips contain racist depictions, references to a "gentleman's club," and violence.
-For these reasons, it might be tempting to exclude teaching about Vincent Chin's murder or to do so in a sanitized manner.
-We encourage you to resist that temptation.
-Silencing histories like Vincent Chin's enable anti-Asian hate to continue unchecked.
-Instead, we suggest implementing this lesson thoughtfully, sensitively, and accurately.
-The lesson plan and website provide considerations on how to do so- please read them before teaching.
-Additionally, referencing anyone of Asian descent as an “oriental,” a Japanese/Japanese American as a “Jap,” or that someone might be "handicaped" because they are Chinese are inappropriate and racist. -
+PBS and History Toolkit Cautions: Please be advised that this lesson plan contains material that may be sensitive for some students.
+Also, referring to anyone of Asian descent as “oriental,” a Japanese or Japanese American person as a “Jap,” or that someone might be "handicaped" because they are Chinese is inappropriate and racist. -

 Integrating Asian Pacific Islander Desi Americans (APIDA) in Your Everyday Teaching